kubernetes/kops/docs/cluster_spec.md

 ## externalDns

 This block contains configuration options for your `external-DNS` provider.
-The current external-DNS provider is the kops `dns-controller`, which can set up DNS records for Kubernetes resources.
+The current external-DNS provider is the kOps `dns-controller`, which can set up DNS records for Kubernetes resources.
 `dns-controller` is scheduled to be phased out and replaced with `external-dns`.

 ```yaml